 Gifts to Capital Projects

 The continued maintenance and improvement of its facilities is paramount to the success of the University.
-Donors may make outright or planned gifts to ensure the Mount’s classrooms, library, science labs, computer labs, and recreational facilities support its students in their academic pursuits.
-To recognize the generosity of donors, the University has developed several naming opportunities for buildings, laboratories and classrooms.
+Donors may make outright or planned gifts to help maintain or improve the Mount’s classrooms, library, science labs, computer labs, and recreational facilities, ensuring they support students in their academic pursuits.
+To recognize the generosity of donors, the University has developed several naming opportunities for buildings, laboratories, and classrooms.

-Information about making an outright or planned gift or information about special giving opportunities is available from the Office of Institutional Advancement at 513-244-4871.
+Information about making an outright or planned gift, or about special giving opportunities, is available from the Office of Institutional Advancement at (513) 244-4611.
 Or write to the Office of Institutional Advancement, Mount St. Joseph University, 5701 Delhi Road, Cincinnati, OH 45233-1670.